tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

       - ['2022-01-01T00:00:00Z']
     ...

-There is no implicit cast available from a string expression to a datetime expression (dislike convention used by majority of SQL vendors).
+There is no implicit cast available from a string expression to a datetime expression (unlike convention used by majority of SQL vendors).
 In such cases, you need to use explicit cast from a string value to a datetime value (see the example above).

 You can subtract datetime and datetime, datetime and interval, or add datetime and interval in any order (see examples of such arithmetics in the description of the :ref:`INTERVAL type <sql_data_type_interval>`).